 It is also possible to submit interactive batch jobs that, when started, open a shell on one of the assigned compute nodes and let you run interactive (including X11) programs there.
 This is especially useful for testing or applications which cannot be run on the front ends due to higher computational requirements.

-The current status of the clusters can be found here.
+The current status of the clusters can be found here: HPC cluster status.
 It also includes a list of running and queued jobs.
 This information can be useful to assess the current workload of the cluster, which also influences the queuing time of your job.
-It will also show the Message of the day (MOTD) for each cluster, where changes in the configuration, maintenance times, and other disruptions in service will be announced.
+It will also show the Message of the Day (MOTD) for each cluster, where changes in the configuration, maintenance times, and other disruptions in service will be announced.
 The MOTD is also visible when you log into a cluster front end.

 Try to use the appropriate amount of parallelism.
 Since most workloads are not highly scalable, it is not always better to use more cores for your application.
 It can be beneficial to run scaling experiments to figure out the “sweet spot” of your application.

 Check the results of your job regularly to prevent waste of computational resources.
 You can also check if your job actually uses the allocated nodes in the intended way and if it runs with the expected performance.
 On meggie and emmy, it is also possible to access performance data of your finished jobs, including e.g. memory used, floating point rate and usage of the (parallel) file system.
-To review this information here, you need a job specific AccessKey, which can be found in the output file.
+To review this HPC job information, you need a job-specific AccessKey, which can be found in the corresponding output file.

 Use the appropriate file system for your calculations.
 Doing tiny-size, high-frequency I/O on a parallel file may overload the metadata servers.
 When data becomes obsolete, delete it, especially on the parallel file systems (